Prassud/ogafit-game-server/README.md

 ## Define Environment varibles
-Below are the environment variables to be configured to start the web client
+Below are the environment variables to be configured to start the web server

 | Variable                    | Description                                            | Default (if present) |